- c. late 1920s-late 1950s (Creation)

 Scope and content

-Over one thousand colour slides, several hundred black and white photographs, and correspondence.
+Over one thousand colour slides (group III), several hundred black and white photographs (group II), and correspondence (group I).

 Appraisal, destruction and scheduling